Does life insurance cover coronavirus (COVID-19)?

 Your gender will be considered because on average, men die sooner than women.
 This can be attributed to the reckless behavior of other lifestyle choices.
 There are also preliminary studies that show men are being more affected by coronavirus as compared to their female counterparts.

 Where you live can also affect your life insurance premiums.
-And as our research has shown, some states are better prepared to face the coronavirus pandemic.
+And as our research has shown, here are the states best & least prepared for the coronavirus pandemic.

 Current Health & Family Medical History